I have to confess something.

 None of that happened.
 Despite the miscues, bad decisions, and come-and-go play, State was the better team today.
 They proved they could hang with the best of our conference: the best conference in the nation.

 It’s just now hitting me.
-A couple years ago we were 7-0 going into Tuscaloosa, and we got mauled by Alabama.
-Hopes were dashed.
-We were told to know our place.
-Dan Mullen had come in, telling us to believe, and we did, and we got shattered yet again.
+A couple years ago State was 7-0 going into Tuscaloosa but got mauled by Alabama.
+Hopes were dashed as State fans were reminded to know our place.
+Dan Mullen had come in, telling all of us to believe, and we did, but the faith was shattered once again.
 But now…now, it seems like the claim he made when he came to Starkville–you may not remember, that he would lead MSU in the SEC championship–may just be in reach.
 And, with it, a possible national championship berth.

 I’m wrestling with that old, ingrained tendency to expect failure at the drop of a hat.
 But I’ve noticed something about the fans in the stands lately: instead of charging the field when they get a big win, the crowd just cheers louder, ringing the cowbells harder, because they expect excellence.